 Phillips & Hamberg, 2016.
 Doubly blind: a systematic review of gender in randomised controlled trials.
 Glob Health Action.
 9:29597.

 First of all, what is a medical writing?
 Well, it is a written text about medicine, simple right?
 Actually, it’s not that straightforward.
 Many types of documents fall under the umbrella of medical writing, from scientific manuscripts, medical brochures, regulatory documents, or educational material, just to name few.
 To add a layer of complexity, medical writing can be a fluid concept, with the different branches interlinked or even overlapping.
 In recent years, medical writing became an attractive career path for many scientific researchers with a passion for writing.
 Regulatory and medical communications, two known branches within medical writing, are important departments in Pharma/Medical Devices industries.
-The increasing stringent legislations triggers a need for qualified writers who effectively communicate discoveries, provide documentation certifying all requirements are met, and guarantee, through lay language, the benefit and safety of the products to the general public.
+The increasing stringent legislations triggers a need for qualified writers who effectively communicate discoveries, develop documentation that certifies all requirements are met, and guarantee, through lay language, the benefit and safety of the products to the general public.
 Academic modus operandi is also transmuting and medical writers are gaining a pivotal role.
-This is evident at top‑notch Institutes, where medical writers support complex funding applications and ensure the publication of data with the highest quality level at short timelines.
+This is evident at top‑notch Institutes, where medical writers support complex funding applications and ensure the publication of data with the highest quality level in short timelines.
 Moreover, the emerging business of ‘wellness/healthy lifestyle’ is leading to a paradigm change in healthcare communication.
 We observe a shift from the individual blog (and other social medial), aiming to share personal experiences and convictions, to a growing demand for a much credible, scientific based communication.
 In this line, many entrepreneurs and corporations soon realized the benefit to invest in effective medical communication and educational material to attract customers, creating, thus, a new niche for medical writers.
 Taking all together, one can only predict a bright future and that medical writing is, indeed, a trendy career path with many opportunities for growth.
 So, why are uncertainty clouds invading a sky bursting of prospects?

 The advance of technology results in globally accessible medicines and a longer life expectancy, making medical and healthcare industries a growing business with a revenue of billions.
 Paradoxically, this sector remains quite traditional and resistant to a rapid implementation of technology.
 This is the case of Artificial intelligence (AI), which is a reality transforming many business sectors, from transports to telecommunications.
 Remarkably, the potential application of machine-learning technology in the medical and healthcare industries is revolutionary, yet its implementation is, still, at an embryonic stage.
 A growing number of start‑ups and companies invest millions to develop and improve tools to alleviate the burden of medical and healthcare professionals.
 DeepMind Health and IBM Watson have already successfully placed some AI programs in the market.
 Notably, AI developed by IBM Watson for Oncology, has accurately diagnosed a patient through analysis of thousands of genetic data, databases of patients medical records, and millions of research articles.
 In the Pharma industry, AI also has numerous applications in clinical trials, from the initial step of drug discovery (drug identification, validation, biomarker identification, target discovery…) to a complete analysis of tens of thousands of patient data, reducing greatly the process (and costs!) by which a drug is approved.
 Overall, the prospects of AI in the medical and healthcare industries translates into a customized, cost effective healthcare service, with increasing treatment options and practical implications in the daily life of billions.